Philippine noontime variety television shows: Student Canteen (1958–1965)

 Student Canteen was the first noontime variety show on Philippine television.
-It was originally a radio show on DZXL that was brought to television on CBN-9 on July 21, 1958, upon the sign-on of its television station, DZXL-TV.
-It was hosted by Eddie Ilarde, Pepe Pimentel and Leila Benitez.
-Alternating as pinch-hitters were Bobby Ledesma and Bobby de Veyra.
-It ended in 1965 when Ilarde went to politics and was succeeded by several noontime shows before returning in 1975.
+It was originally a radio show on DZXL that was brought to television on CBN-9 on July 21, 1958, at the sign-on of its television station, DZXL-TV.
+It was hosted by Eddie Ilarde, Pepe Pimentel, and Leila Benitez.
+Alternating as pinch-hitting hosts were Bobby Ledesma and Bobby de Veyra.
+It ended on January 8, 1965, when Ilarde went to politics and was succeeded by several noontime shows before returning in 1975.

-Student Canteen's successors (1965–1975)
+Student Canteens successors (1965–1975)

-Magandang Tanghali, a musical variety show hosted by Pancho Magalona, and Stop Look and Listen, a former noontime variety show hosted by Eddie Mesa, took over Student Canteen's timeslot in 1965.
+Magandang Tanghali, a musical variety show hosted by Pancho Magalona, and Stop Look and Listen, a former noontime variety show hosted by Eddie Mesa, took over Student Canteens timeslot on January 9, 1965.
 When Mesa left for the United States, Twelve O'Clock High, a show hosted by Ariel Ureta and Tina Revilla-Valencia, premiered and aired until 1972 when martial law was declared and many television stations were shut down by the Marcos regime.
-The show moved to RBS (now GMA) as Ariel con Tina, a blocktimer by Philippine Production Center, Inc., a company headed by Romy Jalosjos from 1972 to 1974.
+From October 1972 to 1974, the show aired on RBS (now GMA) as Ariel con Tina, a blocktimer by Philippine Production Center, Inc., a company headed by Romy Jalosjos.
 Lunch Break also became popular on the same channel before Student Canteen was eventually revived.